 How to use the Connected Kerb network

-Access to the Connected Kerb network is through the Connected Kerb app or using an RFID card.
-Zap-Map users will soon be able to pay with Zap-Pay once the Connected Kerb network comes online.
+Access to the Connected Kerb network is through Zap-Pay, the Connected Kerb app or with an RFID card.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.

 Connected Kerb aims to deliver future-proof, cost-effective and sustainable EV charging solutions for the public sector, developers, fleets, workplaces and car parks to help accelerate the transition to EVs for all.
 Its unique solution combines power and data at the kerb to deliver user-friendly and reliable charging and provide the foundation for connected cities and communities.